FREE TRAINING!

 I have been eating SO much food recently after deciding I was going to commit to full recovery from anorexia.
 I can eat the entire kitchen and feel like nothing satisfies me, and I am only craving unhealthy junk food!
 I feel so disgusting and have been gaining weight so quickly and I am afraid I am now developing Binge Eating Disorder.
 Even when I am SO full, I cannot stop thinking about food so I keep eating until I feel super nauseous…surely, this cannot be normal?
 I am not sure if you will read this, but I am just in need of some guidance and hope you can give me advice on what I should do!

-There are 5 specific criteria that one has to meet to be diagnosed with BED.
+There are 5 specific criteria that one has to meet to be diagnosed with binge eating disorder (BED).

 Criterion 1